holoviz/panel/doc/tutorials/basic/serve.md

 Congratulations.
 We have just served our first Panel app.
 Along the way, we have learned to

-- serve a Python script or Notebook with the commands `panel serve app.py` or `panel serve app.ipynb` respectively.
+- serve a Python script, Notebook or Markdown file with the commands `panel serve app.py` or `panel serve app.ipynb` respectively.
 - serve with *auto reload* by adding the flag `--autoreload`.
 - stop the Panel server with `CTRL+C`.